-For implementation in the watershed, the South-Central Watershed Improvement Project collects data associated with E. coli, flows, and BMP's.
 There are currently no active assessment projects in the Missouri River Basin.
-This basin will be part of the upcoming Rotating Basins Project (Rotation 3) that will occur in western South Dakota from 2024-2025.
+This basin will be part of the upcoming Rotating Basins Project (Rotation 3) that takes place in the West River of South Dakota from 2024-2025.

 Moreau River Basin